graySquirrel/ORCAS-Organic-Resource-Climate-Assessment-Simulation/README.md

     a set of utilities to calculate pathway emissions and to help in plotting

 ####parseGlobalFactors.R:
     a function to read the GlobalFactors csv file, and set the GlobalFactors object to a value or a set of values (used for Monte Carlo)
+Example:
+g1 <- getGlobalFactorsFromFile(doRanges = FALSE, verbose = verbose) # looks for "GlobalFactors.csv" in .